 With the JRTalk extension Cells&Maps may be controlled by a program you have written in Visual Basic , Mediacy's IP+ script or C .

 Cells&Maps is amply documented and help is provided in several ways: by key word search, by context and by menu item.
 The doc file includes a comprehensive step by step tutorial.
-You may need to install microsofts winhelp32.exe if you run windows 7 or 8.
-There is currently no viewer for windows 10.
 Under Windows 10, the tutorial can be found by clicking "All applications" in the start menu.
 Then look for the Cells&Maps folder, which contains Cells&Maps.doc.